Make a rustic cherry galette with this simple recipe. Fresh cherries and a simple crust make such a great summer dessert.

 The Rainier organic cherries are super sweet and really made this rustic cherry galette the perfect after dinner treat.

 Gather all your ingredients together.
 I promise if you get into the habit of gathering all your supplies, you will take less steps in the kitchen.

-I hardly ever buy store bought pie dough because it is SO easy to make and store in the freezer.
+I hardly ever buy store-bought pie dough because it is SO easy to make and store in the freezer.
 You can find my recipe for that by clicking here.
-It will make 2 pies, so just divide your dough and place in freezer bags.
+It will make 2 pies, so just divide your dough and place it in freezer bags.
 Then, when you need one, take it out and lay it on the counter and let it thaw for about an hour.